 How to Live in Your Car while Road Tripping Australia

-Before coming to Australia I didn’t really picture myself living in my car during our road trips.
-But here we are!
-Although life is not always that simple on the road I really enjoy the freedom that living in your car gives you and most of the time it us actually really fun.
+Before coming to Australia I didn’t really picture myself living in my car during our road trips – but here we are!
+Although life is not always that simple on the road I really enjoy the freedom that it gives you and most of the time it us actually really fun.

-Here are my tips on how to live in your car while road tripping australia!
+Here are some tips on how to live in your car while road tripping Australia!

-If you don’t have the camping equipment already some of the basic necessities you need for your ‘home on wheels’ include:
+If you don’t have the camping equipment already some of the basic necessities you need to your ‘home on wheels’ include: